Uark-Paynter/Software-Engineering---Team-14-Project/README.md

 For db Access:
-- making sure the pqsl libraries are there sudo apt update sudo apt install libpq-dev
+making sure the pqsl libraries are there
+- sudo apt update
+- sudo apt install libpq-dev
-- in case the normal command lines above don't work correctly run with the -get sudo apt-get update sudo apt-get install libpq-dev
+in case the normal command lines above don't work correctly run with the -get
+- sudo apt-get update
-- for qt
+- sudo apt-get install libpq-dev for qt:
-sudo apt update
+- sudo apt update
-sudo apt install qtbase5-dev
+- sudo apt install qtbase5-dev

-- then to get the application on the folder to appear: g++ main3.cpp -o LaserTagApp -fPIC     $(pkg-config --cflags --libs Qt5Widgets) -lpq
+then to get the application on the folder to appear:
-- finally to open the application:
+- g++ main3.cpp -o LaserTagApp -fPIC     $(pkg-config --cflags --libs Qt5Widgets) -lpq finally to open the application:
-./LaserTagApp
+- ./LaserTagApp